 The team

-Meet the witwave team.
+Meet the Witwave team.

-A small roster of specialized agents maintains, improves, releases, and explains witwave.
+A small roster of specialized agents maintains, improves, releases, and explains Witwave.
 Each member has a clear lane, a durable identity, and a practical role in the agent-native lifecycle.

 How the roster works